 This phenomenon is applied in the following industries:

 - Finance.
 AI systems watch transaction streams in real time and analyze them in the context of a person's history to judge whether a transaction is authentic or fraudulent.
 All major banks and credit card companies use such software now, some developing their own and others using commercially available solutions.

 - Manufacturing.
 Factory AI systems can watch streams of inputs and outputs using cameras, x-rays, etc. They can flag or deflect parts and products likely to be defective.
 Kyocera Communications and Foxconn both use AI for visual inspection in their facilities.
 Companies are also experimenting with using AI to generate product descriptions, but the health, safety and legal implications of doing so are making them cautious.

 - Film and media.
 Just as generative tools can create fake images (e.g., a kiwi bird eating kiwi on a key), discriminative AI can identify faked images or audio files.
 Google's Jigsaw division focuses in part on developing technology to make deepfake detection more reliable and easier.

 - Social media and tech industry.
 AI systems can look at postings and patterns in postings to help spot fake accounts by disinformation bots or other bad actors.
 Meta has used AI for years to help find fake accounts and to flag or block COVID misinformation related to the pandemic.

-Generative AI may well become a widely known tech buzzword, like automation, and its myriad applications prove that this nascent branch of AI is here to stay.
-To meet modern challenges facing the tech industry, it only makes sense that this technology will expand and become deeply embedded in more and more enterprises.
+Generative AI has become a widely known tech buzzword, and its myriad current and potential applications mean the technology is here to stay.
+Although current hype considerably outstrips reality, generative AI is certain to become deeply embedded in more and more enterprises.